-Pensions in payment are accounted for in the period to which they relate.
+Pensions in payment, including pensions funded by annuity contracts, are accounted for in the period to which they relate.
 Other benefits are accounted for on the accruals basis on the date of retirement, death or leaving the Scheme, as appropriate.